 For example, if they believe that your truck was used to transport drugs, they can seize your truck.
 If they believe the cash in your wallet is proceeding from a drug deal, they can seize your cash.
 If they believe that your phone was used to coordinate drug deals, they can seize your phone.

-According to Michigan law, if the property is seized through Civil Forfeiture, any person claiming an interest in this property may, within 20 days after receipt of the notice file a written claim expressing his or her interest in the property.
+According to Michigan law, if the property is seized through civil forfeiture, any person claiming an interest in this property may, within 20 days after receipt of the notice file a written claim expressing his or her interest in the property.

 A claim shall identify the specific property being claimed, state the claimant’s interest in such property, and be made under oath, subject to a penalty of perjury.

 Forfeiture was originally enacted as a way to strip criminal enterprises of their resources, but today there are too many cases of innocent people being stripped of their money and property, which demonstrates the flaws in this law enforcement “tool.”

 Always File On Time

-More often than not they will try to settle which may or may not be the best option.
+More often than not they’ll try to settle which may or may not be the best option.
 It depends upon the facts but whatever they are, the most important thing is to file a timely written claim of interest.
-Don’t let them get away with anything.